jonathanguven/CS157A-team3/README.md

 # Grocery Gander

-Foobar is a virtual representation of a farmer's market.
+GroceryGander is a virtual representation of a farmer's market.
 Eliminating the question of "what are they going to sell?" by providing a list of products that vendors are selling prior to the physical arrival to the farmer's market.

 ## Installation